johnmee/codility/README.md

 * the python `in` operator is a list loop and could contribute an O(N) all on it's own. ie:
     * `foo in bar` is ok if bar is a dictionary, but a potential problem if bar is a list
     * `foo in bar.keys()` is a nested loop (sequentially visiting every item in the list of keys)
+* coming up with reasonable test cases, and determining the correct answers, is half the puzzle!
+Passing the example is not enough.
+Every puzzle is subjected to 'simple' tests, not unlike the one provided, and 'medium' tests- which involve arrays of significant length, to be sure you pass these tests you need to work out some way to generate a sizeable test sequence but still know the correct answer.
+Then there are the 'maximal' tests which seek to max-out the size and complexity so, to be certain of 100%, you need to devise tests-and the correct answers-for that too.